Dog Sledding in Banff

 When his parents started the company they had two important goals; you have to be able to pet the dogs, and a customer has to be able to drive their own team.

-To accomplish this, they offer summer kennel tours where they start free running the dogs/puppies when people visit so they can get used to strangers.
-The dogs socialize and run lose; most kennels won’t do that.
-In fact the day I talked to Jeremy in his office in Canmore, he had brought a pup, Elsa, with him to get her used to being in public.
+To accomplish this, they offer summer kennel tours where they start free-running the dogs/puppies when people visit so they can get used to strangers.
+The dogs socialize and run loose; most kennels won’t do that.
+In fact, the day I talked to Jeremy in his office in Canmore, he brought a pup, Elsa, with him to get her used to being in public.
 It was adorable to watch her look at stairs for the first time and try to figure out how to go up/down them.
 Sled dogs don’t normally see stairs!

 Dog sledding banff